Yueeey/deepsketch/README.md

 You can find detailed usage instructions for training and evaluation below.

-If you find our code or paper useful, please consider citing
+ If you use our code or dataset, please cite our work:

     @inproceedings{deepsketch2020,
         title = {Deep Sketch-Based Modeling: Tips and Tricks },